 Ten years ago several friends and I sat at a restaurant in Dupont Circle in Washington, DC, thinking seriously about what we wanted to do with our lives in order to make the world a better place.

 We knew one thing to be true: a community of peers that would challenge us, equip us, and support us through living a life of purpose was essential.
-It was in that spirit that Teneo was born.
+It was that spirit that Teneo was born.

 We began with a set of principles that reflect our best understanding of how to advance the human condition.
-We quickly learned that these methods and approaches were anchors we must also practice intentionally within our own community.
+We quickly learned that these methods and approaches were anchors we must also practice intentionally within our our community.

 Allow me to highlight three values that have emerged as cornerstones of our community:

 - Curiosity: though we share a few fundamental beliefs, we have healthy disagreements on a wide range of topics.
 The key to building a healthy pluralist community is curiosity: that amidst disagreement our posture is one of inquiry and interest, not one of attack.

 - Gratitude: though we lament a wide range of the policies and outcomes we see around us, we continue to find things on a daily basis for which we are grateful.